 We spent three glorious nights at the Royal Zambezi Lodge.
 The Royal Zambezi is an intimate privately-owned lodge, situated on the banks of the mighty Zambezi River, just minutes from the Lower Zambezi National Park.

 The activities were outstanding, as was the lodge itself.
-They include river safaris, game drives, bush walks (as you can see we found some dead elephant on ours), and canoe safari.
+They include river safaris, game drives, bush walks (as you can see we found some dead elephants on ours), and canoe safari.
 We got up close and real personal with a hippo.
 It was pretty scary stuff but the guide was quick as a mambo snake to scare the momma hippo off.

 Two of my most favourite things to do at the lodge was fishing and “DNA”.